adnaniazi/capfinder/docs/training.md

 ## Important Considerations

-1. **Balanced Dataset**: Ensure each class has at least `examples_per_class` examples in the input CSV files.

-2. **Batch Size**: Start with a batch size of 1024 or higher.
+1. **Batch Size**: Start with a batch size of 1024 or higher.
 If you encounter memory issues, especially with larger models like "encoder", reduce the batch size.

-3. **GPU Monitoring**: Use commands like `nvidia-smi` to monitor GPU resources and adjust batch size accordingly.
+2. **GPU Monitoring**: Use commands like `nvidia-smi` to monitor GPU resources and adjust batch size accordingly.

-4. **Comet ML**: Ensure you have a valid Comet ML API key (free for academic users) for data versioning and experiment tracking.
+3. **Comet ML**: Ensure you have a valid Comet ML API key (free for academic users) for data versioning and experiment tracking.

-5. **Model Types**:
+4. **Model Types**:
     - "cnn_lstm": Simplest and fastest for training and inference.
+Achieves good accuracy.
     - "encoder": Most computationally demanding.
+We had very little success with this model
     - "attention_cnn_lstm" and "resnet": Intermediate in terms of computational requirements.

-6. **Hyperparameter Tuning**: Can be interrupted at any time using CTRL+C. The best hyperparameters up to that point will be used for final training.
+5. **Hyperparameter Tuning**: Can be interrupted at any time using CTRL+C. The best hyperparameters up to that point will be used for final training.

-7. **Final Training**: Uses the best hyperparameters to train the model for a longer duration, allowing it to reach performance plateau.
+6. **Final Training**: Uses the best hyperparameters to train the model for a longer duration, allowing it to reach performance plateau.

-8. **Automatic Stopping**: The training process will automatically stop when performance ceases to improve, loading the weights from the most promising epoch.
+7. **Automatic Stopping**: The training process will automatically stop when performance ceases to improve, loading the weights from the most promising epoch.

-9. **Model Evaluation**: The final model is tested on a held-out test set, providing an unbiased performance assessment.
+8. **Model Evaluation**: The final model is tested on a held-out test set, providing an unbiased performance assessment.

-10. **Output**: Performance metrics, confusion matrix, and the final model (in .keras format) are saved and logged in Comet ML.
+9. **Output**: Performance metrics, confusion matrix, and the final model (in .keras format) are saved and logged in Comet ML.

 By following this guide and adjusting the configuration parameters as needed, you can effectively train and evaluate your Capfinder classifier.
 The process is designed to be flexible, allowing you to balance between computational resources, time constraints, and model performance based on your specific requirements.